 Chris is the former Head of Money Laundering Prevention for GE Money in Asia and APAC Regional AML leader for UBS Investment Bank.
 He has international experience outside Asia having served as Head of Group Compliance for Bank of Butterfield in Bermuda and in a regional AML role for JP Morgan in New York.
 He was previously a Partner with another Big 3 consulting firm.
 Chris has extensive AML and sanctions consulting, and due diligence experience throughout Asia Pacific region.

 Justin Baldacchino, CAMS

-Justin Baldacchino is the Executive Director, Asia Pacific Compliance, JP Morgan based in Hong Kong.
-Mr Baldacchino is the Regional Head of Regulatory Management and Issues Management and previous to this he was the Head of Compliance and Risk Governance, Asia at National Australia Bank.
-Mr Baldacchino has over 14 years of experience in Risk and Compliance focusing on regulatory interpretation, liaison and implementation in Asia and globally.
+Justin Baldacchino is an Executive Director in the Risk Division, APAC for JP Morgan based in Hong Kong.
+Mr Baldacchino, was previously the Regional Head of Regulatory Management and Issues Management for JP Morgan, APAC and previous to this he was the Head of Compliance and Risk Governance, Asia at National Australia Bank.
+Mr Baldacchino has almost 20 years of experience in Risk and Compliance focusing on regulatory interpretation, liaison and implementation in Asia and globally.